-As a designated public housing agency for the US Department of Housing and Urban Development (HUD) Section 8 programs, the Agency requisitions Section 8 program funds and makes disbursements to eligible landlords.
-For the year ended June 30, 2019, \$154,345,000 was received by the Agency and disbursed to property owners and is included in Federal program awards received and Federal program expense in Federal and State Programs.
+As a designated public housing agency for the US Department of Housing and Urban Development (HUD) Section 8 program, the Agency requisitions Section 8 program funds and makes disbursements to eligible landlords.
+For the year ended June 30, 2022, \$176,387,000 was received by the Agency and disbursed to property owners.

 The Agency is designated as the participating entity under grant agreements with HUD for the HOME program and the NHTF.
 The HOME program provides funding for the purpose of developing affordable housing for persons of low and very low income.
-For the year ended June 30, 2019, \$13,613,000 was received and is included in Federal program awards received in Federal and State Programs.
-In fiscal year 2019, the Agency disbursed \$24,225,000, which is included in Federal program expense and Mortgage loans receivable, net, depending upon the terms of the transaction.
+For the year ended June 30, 2022, \$11,512,000 was received and the Agency disbursed \$18,002,000.

 The NHTF provides funding to increase and preserve the supply of decent, safe and sanitary affordable housing for extremely low and very low-income households.
-The Agency received and disbursed its first program funds for the NHTF in fiscal year 2019.
-For the year ended June 30, 2019, \$600,000 was received and disbursed by the Agency and is included in Federal program awards received and Federal program expense, respectively, in Federal and State Programs.
+For the year ended June 30, 2022, \$4,250,000 was received and disbursed by the Agency.